 Siddharth Taneja and Sundeep Babbur, two of the instructors, knew I had had some stellar experience building a stack from scratch, and they understood exactly what I needed.
 I'd already been in the industry, and I knew a lot of topics, but the pure CS concepts were a bit lacking, where Scaler really came through for me.

 Mentorship was another aspect which really shone for me, I wanted some guidance from industry stalwarts.
-The mentor I got from Scaler was great, and we're still in touch!
+The mentor, Sushant, I got from Scaler was great, and we're still in touch!
 The mentorship aspect really surpassed my expectations.